renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 ### VMware Tools

-This will enable better VM and window scaling and make some good GPU enhancements that make it way more more usable in daily use and fixes laggy graphics and mouse movement behaviour.
+This will enable better VM and window scaling and make some good GPU enhancements that makes it way more more usable in daily use and fixes laggy graphics and mouse movement behaviour.

 1. Shut down the VM

-2. Open Virtual Machine > Settings > Display
+2. Go to Virtual Machine > Settings > Display

-3. Select Accelerate 3D Graphics.
-I use 512MB as shared graphics memory.
+3. Check the "Accelerate 3D Graphics" checkbox.
+(I use 512MB as shared graphics memory.)

-4. Start the VM again.
+4. Boot the VM again.

-5. Virtual Machine > Install VMWare Tools, Press Install, then "Install VMWare Tools"
+5. Go to Virtual Machine > Install VMWare Tools, Press Install, then run the "Install VMWare Tools" installer.

-6. Continue with the VMware Tools installer

-7. You'll get popup(s) with "System Extension Blocked" during the installer.
+6. You'll get popup(s) saying "System Extension Blocked" during the installer.

     1. Press "Open Security Preferences" and unlock the settings to press "Allow"

     2. The VMWare Tools Installer will finish as system preferences will prompt to require you rebooting before it can be used, press "Restart" to reboot.

-8. Once rebooted, Accessibility Access will prompt you to allow it.
+7. Once rebooted, Accessibility Access will prompt you to allow vmware tools daemon to control your system.

-9. Press "Open System Preferences", unlock settings and mark the checkbox to allow VMWare to control the behaviour.
+8. Press "Open System Preferences", unlock settings and mark the checkbox to allow VMWare to control.

 9. Done.
 Take a new Snapshot.